CyberStefNef/react-typed-date/README.md

 `react-typed-date` provides a seamless user experience:

-1. Click anywhere in the date field to focus a segment (month, day, or year)
+1. Click anywhere in the input field to focus a segment (month, day, year, hour, minute, second)
 2. Type numbers to replace the segment value
 3. Use arrow keys to navigate between segments (← →)
 4. Use up/down arrows (↑ ↓) to increment/decrement values
+5. **Time segments**: Hours validate to 0-23, minutes and seconds to 0-59

 ## API Reference